cal-overflow/Build-A-Blog/src/content/posts/003-the-9am-meeting.md

 [Visit website](http://the9ammeeting.com)

-**Note:** Since Cellular Advantage does no longer uses the website, the SSL certificates have been removed, meaning the website is no longer securely encrypted.
+**Note:** Since Cellular Advantage no longer uses the website, the SSL certificates have been removed, meaning the website is no longer securely encrypted.